Frequently Asked Membership Questions

 How can I update my profile?

 You can change your address by logging on to the Bar's website at www.floridabar.org.
-Click on Member Services on the right.
-Then click on Update Contact Information.
+Click on the Paralegals tab, then click on the Update Profile link.
 You must have a password to log in.

 How do I obtain a password?